-Management believes that it has sufficient resources to continue its mission through this pandemic and intends to utilize its cash and investments as required to cover any operating deficiencies resulting from the pandemic.
+Management believes that it has sufficient resources to continue its mission through the last phases of this pandemic and intends to utilize its cash and investments as required to cover any operating deficiencies resulting from the pandemic.

-An estimate of the full financial effect of the pandemic cannot be made as at the date the financial statements were authorized for issuance on February 22, 2022.
+An estimate of the full financial effect of the pandemic cannot be made as at the date the financial statements were authorized for issuance on March 30, 2023.